NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Basella (vine spinach) nutrition facts

-Basella or vine spinach is a popular tropical leafy-green vegetable, commonly grown as a backyard herb in the home gardens.
+Basella, also known as vine spinach, is a popular tropical leafy-green vegetable often cultivated as a backyard herb in home gardens.

-Vine-spinach belongs to the Basellaceae family and has two chief cultivars, Basella alba, which features green- stems and deep-green leaves, and Basella rubra with purplish stems and dark green leaves with pink veins.
+Vine spinach belongs to the Basellaceae family and comprises two main cultivars: Basella alba, characterized by green stems and deep-green leaves, and Basella rubra, distinguished by purplish stems and dark green leaves with pink veins.

-It is native to South Asia, probably originated in the monsoon fed tropical regions of Malabar Coast of India and Sri Lanka.
-In Asia, basella is identified with different names.
-Some of the common names for this herb are Ceylon spinach, Malabar spinach, saan choy (Chinese), mong toi (Vietnamese), alugbati (Philippines), Pui saag (Bengali), remayong (Malay), etc.
+Originating from South Asia, it likely originated in the monsoon-fed tropical regions of the Malabar Coast of India and Sri Lanka.
+Throughout Asia, basella goes by various names.
+Commonly referred to as Ceylon spinach, Malabar spinach, saan choy (in Chinese), mong toi (in Vietnamese), alugbati (in the Philippines), Pui saag (in Bengali), remayong (in Malay), and more.

 malabar spinach